-Anomaly detection also gains information only from true positives, but the cost function is different in that the potential gain of information from a true positive, since there is no information about undiscovered classes ahead of time.
-An example would be the recent detection of a kilonova, flagged initially by the detection of gravitational waves from an object.
+A particularly exciting science case is anomaly detection, the discovery of entirely unknown classes of transient or variable astrophysical sources, or distinguishing some of the rarest types of sources from more abundant types.
+Like the case of spectroscopic supernova cosmology discussed above, anomaly detection also gains information only from true positives, but the cost function is different in that the potential information gain is unbounded when there is no prior information about undiscovered classes.
+The discovery of pulsars serves as an example of novelty detection enabled by a human classifier \citep{hewish_observation_1968, bell_burnell_measurement_1969}.

 Resource availability for identifying new classes is more flexible, increasing when new predictions or promising preliminary observations attract attention, and decreasing when a discovery is confirmed and the new class is established.
 In this way, a false positive does not necessarily consume a resource that could otherwise be dedicated to a true positive, and the potential information gain is sufficiently great that additional resources would likely be allocated to observe the potential object.
-Thus, a metric tuned to anomaly detection would aim to minimize the false negative rate and maximize the true positive rate.
+Thus, a metric for evaluating anomaly detection effectiveness would aim to minimize the false negative rate and maximize the true positive rate.